cnsuhao/engine1/docs/Markdown/MainPageFAQ.md

-## What is the Kitware Physiology Engine?
+## What is the physiology engine?

-The Physiology Engine is a C++ based, open source, multi-platform (Windows, Mac, and Linux), comprehensive human physiology engine that will drive medical education, research, and training technologies.
+The physiology engine is a C++ based, open source, multi-platform (Windows, Mac, and Linux), comprehensive human physiology simulator that will drive medical education, research, and training technologies.
-The Physiology Engine enables accurate and consistent physiology simulation across the medical community.
+The engine enables accurate and consistent physiology simulation across the medical community.
 The engine can be used as a standalone application or integrated with simulators, sensor interfaces, and models of all fidelities.
-This engine is a fork of the %BioGears physiology engine, maintained by its original authors, now at Kitware.

 High-level objectives include:
 -   Create a publicly available physiology research platform that